 When considering the amount of energy you require on a daily basis, several factors come into play.
 These factors can influence the number of calories your body needs to function optimally, without relying on specific measurements or weights.
 It is important to understand these factors in order to make informed decisions about your dietary intake.

-See also How many calories do you burn when farting
+See also How many calories does a goalkeeper burn

 1. Basal Metabolic Rate (BMR)